mishoo/UglifyJS/README.md

 > ./bin/server/nice2server --logtostderr

 Then, the server will predict properties for programs given in JsonRPC format.
 One can debug and observe deobfuscation from the viewer available in the [viewer/viewer.html](https://github.com/eth-srl/Nice2Predict/blob/master/viewer/viewer.html) (online demo available at http://www.nice2predict.org).
+The server takes as an input same JSON format as described above and returns best assigment to the unknown properties (labelled as `inf`).